 How has your work evolved from graduation till today?
-You feel it has become more surreal perhaps?
+Do you feel it has become more surreal perhaps?

-Alice in Wonderland come to mind.
+Alice in Wonderland comes to mind.
 Is that an inspiration?
 Or do you feel as such?

-That’s a really interesting question.
-I do feel like I’m seeing more painting, and more focus on the figure.
-But platforms like Instagram are so central right now to the dissemination of images, that I feel like, even though I’m seeing more painting, I am being exposed to it primarily through digital images.
+That’s a interesting question.
+I do feel like I’m seeing more painting, and more focuson the figure.
+But platforms like Instagramare so central right now to the dissemination of images, that I feel like, even though I’m seeing more painting, I am being exposed to it primarily through digital images.

-What art book/ exhibition recently really blew you away?
+What art, book or exhibition recently really blew you away?

-If not a painter/ artist what would you have liked to be?
+If not a painter or artist, what would you have liked to be?

 Harkening back to my childhood interests, I think I would have liked to write and illustrate children’s books.
 I also studied and performed ballet for many years, so I would have loved to be a professional ballerina, if I had been more physically suited to it.

-Few words of wisdom/ advice to a young aspiring artist?
+Any words of wisdom or advice to a young aspiring artist?